zcuric/eslint-plugin-require-sort/README.md

 Default is `["none", "multiple", "single"]`.

 ## Credits
-- This plugin is [heavily inspired by `sort-imports` rule](https://github.com/eslint/eslint/blob/master/lib/rules/sort-imports.js) and borrows much of the code from it.
+- This plugin is [inspired by `sort-imports` rule](https://github.com/eslint/eslint/blob/master/lib/rules/sort-imports.js).
 Credits to authors an maintainers of that rule.
 - [@vladimyr](https://github.com/vladimyr) who pointed me to AST explorer.
 - [@kronicker](https://github.com/kronicker) who said it that this won't work in some cases :stuck_out_tongue_winking_eye: